 Under the right weather and forest fuel moisture conditions, forests in the Northwest Territories (NWT) support high-intensity wildland fires that are virtually unstoppable.
 These fires are often naturally occurring with the potential to spread quickly over great distances and to place people and community infrastructure at risk.

-The Department of Environment and Natural Resources (ENR) is responsible for wildland fire management, prevention and protection in the NWT.
+The Government of the Northwest Territories (GNWT) is responsible for wildland fire management, prevention and protection in the NWT.

 The NWT wildland fire season begins May 1st and ends September 30th.
 During this time, fires can start, spread, and cause risk to human life, property and important natural and cultural resources.